raskolnikoff/NoesisNoema/README.md

 2. Run on a real device (recommended).
 3. Import RAGpack(s) from Files and Ask.
    - History stays visible; QADetail appears as an overlay (swipe down or ✖︎ to close).
+   - Return adds a newline in the input; only the Ask button starts inference.

 ### CLI harness (LlamaBridgeTest) 🧪
 A tiny runner to verify local inference.